lessucettes/strchat-tui/README.md

 ## What is strchat-tui?

-**strchat-tui** is a terminal-based Nostr chat client written in Go.
+**strchat-tui** is a terminal-based Nostr chat client.
 It's designed to be a lightweight, fast, and highly-functional way to participate in different kinds of Nostr chat rooms, all from the comfort of your terminal with a retro, hacker-style aesthetic.

 The client features smart relay management to ensure your connection is always fast and reliable.